Efficient Ranking of Lyndon Words and Decoding Lexicographically Minimal de Bruijn Sequence: Introduction

 Another model of computation is the \emph{unit-cost RAM}, where each arithmetic operation takes constant time.
 This model is rather unrealistic if we deal with large numbers.
 However, it is a useful intermediate abstraction.

 \paragraph{\bf Our results.} We present an $\Oh(n^2 \log \sigma)$-time solution for finding the rank of a Lyndon word (Problem~1).
 The algorithm actually computes $\Lynd(w)$ for arbitrary $w$ that are not necessarily Lyndon words.
-Using binary search it yields an $\Oh(n^3 \log^2 \sigma)$-time algorithm for computing the $k$-th Lyndon word of length $n$ (in the lexicographic order) for a given $k$.
-We show an $\Oh(n^2\log \sigma)$-time solution for decoding minimal de Bruijn sequence $\dB_n$ (Problem~2).
-We also obtain $\Oh(n^3 \log^2 \sigma)$-time algorithms computing the $k$-th symbol of $\dB_n$ and $\dB'_n$ for a given $k$.
-All these algorithms work in the word-RAM model.
-In the unit-cost RAM the complexities reduce by a factor of $\log \sigma$.
+Using binary search, it yields an $\Oh(n^3 \log^2 \sigma)$-time algorithm for computing the $k$-th Lyndon word of length $n$ (in the lexicographic order) for a given $k$.
+Next, we show an $\Oh(n^2\log \sigma)$-time solution for decoding minimal de Bruijn sequence $\dB_n$ (Problem~2).
+We also develop an $\Oh(n^3 \log^2 \sigma)$-time algorithm computing the $k$-th symbol of $\dB_n$ for a given $k$.
+Additionally, we obtain analogous results for a variant $\dB'_n$ of the minimal de Bruijn sequence, introduced by Au~\cite{DBLP:journals/dm/Au15}, in which all factors of length $n$ are primitive and every primitive word of length $n$ occurs exactly once.
+All these algorithms work in the word RAM model.
+In the unit-cost RAM, the time complexities reduce by a factor of $\log \sigma$.

 \paragraph{\bf Related work.} A preliminary version of this paper appeared as \cite{DBLP:conf/cpm/KociumakaRR14}.
-At about the same time, similar results were published by Kopparty, Kumar and Saks \cite{DBLP:conf/icalp/KoppartyKS14}.
+At about the same time, similar results were published by Kopparty, Kumar, and Saks \cite{DBLP:conf/icalp/KoppartyKS14}.
 The work in these two papers was done independently.
-The papers both have polynomial-time algorithms for indexing Lyndon words and necklaces; the authors in \cite{DBLP:conf/icalp/KoppartyKS14} put the results in a broader context and have some additional applications (indexing irreducible polynomials and explicit constructions).
+The papers provide polynomial-time algorithms for ranking Lyndon words and necklaces, respectively, and these two problems can be easily reduced to each other.
+The authors in \cite{DBLP:conf/icalp/KoppartyKS14} put the results in a broader context and have some additional applications (indexing irreducible polynomials and explicit constructions of certain algebraic objects).
 On the other hand, we exercised more care in designing the algorithm to obtain a better polynomial running time.
-In particular, \cite{DBLP:conf/cpm/KociumakaRR14} contained an $\Oh(n^3)$-time algorithm for ranking Lyndon words in the word-RAM model which works in $\Oh(n^2)$ time in the model where arithmetic operations on all integers work in constant time.
+In particular, \cite{DBLP:conf/cpm/KociumakaRR14} contained an $\Oh(n^3)$-time algorithm for ranking Lyndon words in the word RAM model, which works in $\Oh(n^2)$ time in the unit-cost RAM.
 We also obtained a cleaner approach to alphabets of size more than 2.
-An alternative $\Oh(n^2)$-time algorithm in the unit-cost RAM model was recently designed by Sawada and Williams \cite{Sawada}.
+An alternative $\Oh(n^2)$-time algorithm in the unit-cost RAM model was later designed by Sawada and Williams~\cite{DBLP:journals/jda/SawadaW17}.